MCUdude/MicroCore/PlatformIO.md

 ### `board_hardware.f_cpu_error`
-Compansate for the internal oscillator error.
+Compensate for the internal oscillator error.
 Valid values are -10 to +10 in 1.25 steps Defaults to 0 (%) if not present, and only applies when `board_hardware.oscillator = internal`.

 ### `board_upload.speed` / `board_bootloader.speed`
 Specifies the upload baud rate.
-Available baud rates is shown in the table below, had has to corrolate with `build_board.f_cpu`.
+Available baud rates are shown in the table below has to correlate with `build_board.f_cpu`.

 **Note that if you're using a programmer that communicates with Avrdude with a serial port (Arduino as ISP, STK500, etc.) the `board_upload.speed` field will interfere with the programmer's baud rate.
 In this case, use `board_bootloader.speed` to set the bootloader baud rate, and `board_upload.speed` to set the baud rate for the programmer.**